Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

 \beq \overline{\Psi^2 (\x, \eta)} = \int_0^\infty \frac{dk}{k} \mathcal{P}_\Psi (k,\eta). \eeq

 The expression \eqref{varpsi1} diverges generically.
 In particular, we know that the spectrum of the primordial curvature perturbation is roughly $P_\Psi (k,\eta) \propto k^{-3}$.
-That is, $\mathcal{P}_\Psi (k,\eta)$ is nearly constant (i.e. independent of $k$); therefore \eqref{varpsi1} diverges in a logarithm fashion for $k\to 0$ and $k\to \infty$.
-The way the standard pictures deals with this issue \cite{Lyth} is to establish a $k_\textrm{max}$ equal to the ``horizon", and work in a cubic box of physical size $aL$ much larger than the Hubble radius.
+That is, $\mathcal{P}_\Psi (k,\eta)$ is nearly constant (i.e. independent of $k$); therefore, Eq. \eqref{varpsi1} diverges in a logarithmic way for $k\to 0$ and $k\to \infty$.
+The way the standard pictures deal with this issue \cite{27} is to establish a $k_\textrm{max}$ equal to the ``horizon,'' and work in a cubic box of physical size $aL$ much larger than the Hubble radius.
 Thus,